rowlandcoping/cheese-and-beer/README.md

 SITE THEME

-rgb(1, 70, 1): background for top section of site containing navigation and search, also used for form buttons and links, and a border on focussed form elements. rgb(0, 51, 0): background for checkout buttons and the main site logo. generally used to accent the main green theme, also used for links. rgb(0, 15, 0) : dark green border used in title banner, also used to accent form fields rgb(255, 255, 140): text color for titles and navigation, also inverted with the forest green for mouseover effect.
+rgb(1, 70, 1): background for top section of site containing navigation and search, also used for form buttons and links, and a border on focussed form elements. rgb(0, 51, 0): background for checkout buttons and the main site logo.
+Generally used to accent the main green theme, also used for links. rgb(0, 15, 0) : dark green border used in title banner, also used to accent form fields rgb(255, 255, 140): text color for titles and navigation, also inverted with the forest green for mouseover effect.
 Also used on mousover for checkout and basket buttons. rgb(255, 255, 255): white is used as the immediate background for across the listing and purchases sections of the site.
 It provides a contrast with the light yellow used for page backgrounds on these pages.